 Knowledge of the absolute energy is essential for depth profiling and quantification using particle scattering.
 It is also important for PIXE since the ionisation cross-sections are also sensitive to the absolute energy.
-The accelerator energy is controlled by the generating voltmeter (GVM).
+The accelerator energy is controlled by the generating voltmeter (GVM) or by the magnetic field of the analysing magnet (measured by Gauss probe or NMR).
+The magnet can be calibrated using p/j reaction of 19F and 27Al.
 The GVM is known to have an uncorrected temperature coefficient and therefore the laboratory should be maintained at a constant, monitored, temperature of 21 ± 2 °C.